ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 7. Refresh the page in your browser.
 When the transaction is complete, your replica volume has **Active** status, and your original source volume becomes **Inactive**.
 8. Mount and attach your storage volume to the host.
 For more information, see [connecting your storage](/docs/FileStorage?topic=FileStorage-getting-started#mountingstorage).

-## Fail over to replica from the SLCLI
+## Fail over to replica from the CLI
 {: #failovertoreplicaCLI}
 {: cli}